 To help keep the convenience fee as low as possible for our customers, JEA requested proposals from and evaluated many vendors.
 We chose KUBRA, in part, because their convenience fees were the most competitive among the payment vendors who submitted proposals.

 Will JEA Absorb the Convenience Fee?

-JEA passes on the cost of the convenience fee to customers using that service.
-As a not-for-profit, community-owned utility, we do this so as not to burden other customers with paying for a service they don’t use.
+JEA must pass the cost of the convenience fee only to customers using that service.
+As a not-for-profit, community-owned utility, we do this so as not to burden customers with paying for a service they don’t use.
 For instance, if 20% of our customers paid by debit or credit card, it would cost JEA approximately $4 million per year.
 This could increase costs to all customers, including those who do not use debit or credit cards to pay their utility bill.